 More often than not, the smartest industry insights are found in niche publications, not in big, mainstream outlets.
 These smaller blogs and trade magazines have the benefits of speaking to knowledgeable audiences who really only have an appetite for impactful news and thoughtful analyses.

 In this post, we will explore the 20 best such blogs from the worlds of recruiting, HR and talent management.
-Directors of recruiting and directors of staffing should bookmark or follow these blogs for industry intel and insights.
+Directors of recruiting should bookmark or follow these blogs for industry intel and insights.

 Sharlyn Lauby’s HR Bartender is one of the best human resources publications going today.
 She covers all perspectives in her writing — how managers can be better leaders, how frontline employees can make smart choices with their own careers, what HR professionals need to know to be successful.
 Follow HR Bartender for unique insights into what keeps teams productive, engaged and successful.